Ctrlmonster/r3f-effekseer/README.md

 ## The Parent Class: `<Effekseer>` & EffekseerManager

-The `<Effekseer>` parent component provides its children with the React context
+The `<Effekseer>` parent component provides its children with the React context to spawn effects.
 It also forwards a ref to the `EffekseerManager` **singleton**.
 This class handles the initialization of the **wasm runtime** and is there to **load/unload effects**.
 It als offers a **limited imperative API** to play